 The Trade Desk, Inc. (TTD) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Trade Desk, Inc. ("Trade Desk" or the "Company") (NASDAQ: TTD ).
+LOS ANGELES, April 17, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against The Trade Desk, Inc. ("Trade Desk" or the "Company") (NASDAQ: TTD ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TRADE DESK, INC. (TTD), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?